 Studio Events

-By running a theme each year, I am able to provide students with a well-rounded and immersive learning experience.
+By running a theme most years, I am able to provide students with a well-rounded and immersive learning experience.
 Themes like music history, composing, scales and theory can help students build a solid foundation while keeping lessons engaging and varied.

-Analysis of Pieces: Analyse the structure, looking for patterns and harmony of pieces they are learning to play.
+- Analysis – looking for patterns and harmony of pieces they are learning to play.

 Performance Opportunities